TimeDelta/auto-psych-nosology/README.md

 A practical limitation of the rGCN-SCAE architecture is that it is trained on a single, fixed multiplex graph, which constitutes only one effective training example.
 Without a distribution of graphs, the model risks overfitting to idiosyncratic topological patterns rather than learning generalizable relational principles.
-To mitigate this, multiple rGCN-SCAEs across different subgraphs were trained—**sampled by ?
+To mitigate this, a dataset was be created with different subgraphs-**sampled by ?
 (TBD - maybe node hopping from random chosen nodes with number of hops determined by combination of graph connectivity metrics)**—each preserving local connectivity and type proportions and alignment between them is measured.
-    - **How to combine latent spaces afterwards to get single partition for comparison against HiTOP and RDoC?**
+Parameters of the rGCN-SCAE were shared across subgraphs to maintain a single shared partitioning in the latent space.
+Since node attributes (text-derived embeddings, types, biomarkers, etc.) are stable across subgraphs, meaningful structure can still be derived despite the lack of full context in each training example.
 This procedure reframes training as an information-theoretic compression task applied repeatedly to partially overlapping realizations of the same knowledge manifold, allowing estimation of replication reliability and consensus structure while reducing overfitting to any single instantiation.

 Together, hSBM offers a likelihood-grounded categorical perspective, while rGCN-SCAE furnishes a continuous latent manifold amenable to downstream regression or spectrum analysis.
 The two approaches are treated as triangulating evidence: concordant structure across them increases confidence in emergent transdiagnostic clusters, whereas divergences highlight fronts for qualitative review.